-Spring is here, and even with the pandemic keeping most of us inside, it’s time to break out the classic tried-and-true polo shirt.
+Spring is here and it’s time to break out the classic tried-and-true polo shirt.
 It’s casual.
 It’s timeless.
 It’s more acceptable than a T-shirt for work.
 You can showcase your personal style with basics like white, black or navy; or punch up your outfit with a brighter version.

 No matter what though, make sure your polo shirt fits well.
 The sleeves should hit mid bicep.
 The body should be trim, not tight.
 And the length (worn untucked) should hit right below the belt line in front, and the tennis-tail should hit right around the tops of the pockets in back.